 and dawn coyotes.

-At the gate, I scan to crossroads for trucks,
+At the gate, I look back to crossroads

 for sunglass glints, glances from souped-up cars.